 Treatment for Bad breath (Halitosis)

 Halitosis (bad breath) is a common condition triggered by Sulphur-producing bacteria that live within the top of the tongue and in the neck.
 The treatment for halitosis will depend on the underlying cause.
 Poor oral hygiene, smoking, dry-mouth, dental infections and nasal or sinus infections can cause bad breath.
 Good oral hygiene, including brushing flossing and tongue cleaning, is important.
 Other treatments may include mouthwashes, nasal spray or antibiotics.

-In addition to the Sulphur-producing bacteria that colonize the trunk of the tongue, the other significant reasons behind halitosis are:
+In addition to the Sulphur-producing bacteria that colonize the top of the tongue, the other significant reasons behind halitosis are:

-- Oral Factors – such as periodontitis (an infection around one’s teeth) or poor dental hygiene
+- Oral Factors – such as gingivitis and periodontitis (an infection around one’s teeth) or poor dental hygiene

 - Dry mouth area – induced by medicines, alcoholic beverages, stress or a condition

 - Smoking – This starves the oral cavity of oxygen

 Less common cause behind halitosis includes:

 - Acidity and bile reflux from the stomach

-- Post-nasal release – for example, scheduled to chronic sinusitis
+- Post-nasal release – for example, chronic sinusitis

 - Kidney failing, various carcinomas, metabolic dysfunctions, and biochemical disorders, jointly take into account only an extremely small ratio of halitosis suffers

 - Foods – such as onions, garlic clove or cauliflower, which generate certain odours.
 However, these results are just short-lived.